-The shoot apex proper is considered as the terminal part of the shoot which is situated immediately above the uppermost leaf primordium.
-The growing region of the terminal bud, all primary tissues are derived from this produced lateral organs like leaf and bud primordia and that is why its development is dependent on these lateral outgrowth.
+The shoot apex is considered the terminal part of the shoot, situated immediately above the uppermost leaf primordium.
+In the growing region of the terminal bud, all primary tissues are derived from this meristem, which also produces lateral organs like leaf and bud primordia.
+That is why its development depends on these lateral outgrowths.

-Leaf primordia produce in a particular pattern and sequence below the shoot apex, and it is here that many structural characters of the plant seem to be determined.
-Time and space interval between the initiation of two successive primordia is termed as plastochron and within one plastochron the size and shape of the apical zone change.
-The rate of cell division and other biochemical activities also change considerably at this stage.
-The periodic changes in the meristem can be seen best in opposite leaved forms.
+Leaf primordia are produced in a particular pattern and sequence below the shoot apex, and it is here that many structural characteristics of the plant are determined.
+The time and space interval between the initiation of two successive primordia is termed plastochron.
+Within one plastochron, the size and shape of the apical zone change.

+At this stage, the rate of cell division and other biochemical activities also change considerably.
+The periodic changes in the meristem can be seen best in opposite-leaved forms.

-Like root apex, shoot apices are also been described in different theories and those are stated below (Fig. 3):
+Like the root apex, shoot apices have also been described in different theories, which are stated below (Fig. 3):

+1. Apical Cell Theory

+According to Nägeli (1878), a single tetrahedral apical cell of the shoot apex produces other cells.
+This is observed in Cryptogams.

+2. Histogen Theory

-- (1) Apical cell theory : According to Nägeli (1878) a single tetrahedral apical cell of shoot apex produces other cell. (as seen in) Cryptogams - (2) Histogen theory: This was introduced in 1870 by Hanstein who considered that the primordial meristem is sharply separable into three distinct zones or histogens.
-According to this theory the apical meristem or growing region of the stem is composed of small mass of cells which are all alike and the cells are in a state of division.
-These meristematic cells constitute promeristem.
-The cells of promeristem soon differentiate into three regions-dermatogen, periblem and plerome.
-Every zone consists of a group of initials and is termed as histogen or a tissue builder. - A) Dermatogen: This is the single outermost layer of the cells which later gives rise to the epidermis of the stem. - B) Periblem : This region is found internal to the dermatogen, and is the middle region of the apical meristem.
-It is single layered at the apex but in central part it becomes multilayered.
-It develops into the cortex. - C) Plerome: This is found internal to the periblem and it is the central meristematic region of the stem apex.
-Cells of plerome zone composed of thin walled isodiametric cells.
-Ultimately it develops and differentiates into the central stele consisting of primary vascular tissue and ground tissues, such as, pericycle, medullary rays and medulla. - (3) Tunica-Corpus theory: This theory was put forwarded by Schimidt (1924).
-According to this theory there are two zones of tissues in the apical meristem termed as tunica and corpus.
-Tunica consists of peripheral layers of cells divide anticlinally and corpus consists of central cells in which division occurs in all planes.
-But in gymnosperms except Gnetales there is no surface layers dividing antilinally.
-Thus so many workers have raised objection.
+Introduced in 1870 by Hanstein, this theory considers that the primordial meristem is sharply divisible into three distinct zones or histogens.
+According to this theory, the apical meristem or growing region of the stem is composed of a small mass of cells, all of which are similar and in a state of division.
+These meristematic cells constitute the promeristem.
+Soon, the promeristem differentiates into three regions:

+- A) Dermatogen: The single outermost layer of cells, which later gives rise to the epidermis of the stem. - B) Periblem: Found internal to the dermatogen, this is the middle region of the apical meristem.
+It is single-layered at the apex but becomes multilayered in the central part.
+It later develops into the cortex. - C) Plerome: Located internal to the periblem, this is the central meristematic region of the stem apex.
+Cells of the plerome zone are composed of thin-walled, isodiametric cells.
+Ultimately, it develops and differentiates into the central stele, consisting of primary vascular tissue and ground tissues such as pericycle, medullary rays, and medulla.

+3. Tunica-Corpus Theory

+This theory was proposed by Schmidt (1924).
+According to this theory, there are two zones of tissues in the apical meristem, termed Tunica and Corpus:

+- Tunica consists of peripheral layers of cells, which divide anticlinally (perpendicular to the surface). - Corpus consists of central cells, where division occurs in all planes.

+However, in gymnosperms (except Gnetales), there are no surface layers dividing anticlinally, leading many researchers to raise objections to this theory.

-The Tunica-Corpus theory served well in the establishment of meristematic pattern of shoot apices of seed plants.
-The position, number and behaviour of the initiating cells in seed-plant stems, and early stages in the development of primary body of the shoot are now better understood.
-The lateral organs of the stem i.e., leaves, branches and floral organs, arise near the apex and studies of tunica and corpus have added greatly to a knowledge of origin and early development of these organs.
+The Tunica-Corpus theory has significantly contributed to the understanding of meristematic patterns in the shoot apices of seed plants.
+It has improved knowledge regarding the position, number, and behavior of the initiating cells in seed-plant stems, as well as the early development stages of the primary body of the shoot.

+4. Cytohistological Zonation

-(4) Cytohistological zonation : Popham (1951) describe 7 types of shoot apices on the basis of cytohistological studies on reaction to different stains.
+Popham (1951) described seven types of shoot apices based on cytohistological studies and their reaction to different stains.

-Based on the structure and development Popham distinguished three main types of gymnosperm shoot apex, such as Cycas type, Ginkgo type, Cryptomeria-Abies type (Fig. 3).
+Based on structure and development, Popham distinguished three main types of gymnosperm shoot apex, namely: Cycas type, Ginkgo type, Cryptomeria-Abies type (Fig. 3)

-Fig. 3: Diagrammatic representation of the shoot apices showing the histological zonations: A. Single apical cell in pteridophyte.
-B. Selaginetta type with -5 apical initials.
+Fig.3: Diagrammatic representation of the shoot apices showing the histological zonations : A. Single apical cell in pteridophyte.
+B. Selaginella type with - 5 apical initials.
 C. Cycas type.
 D. Ginkgo type.
-E. Cryptomenia-Abies type.
+E. Cryptomeria-Abies type.
 F. Diagram showing the histogen concept in angiosperm shoot apex.
 G. Op ntiautype.
 H. General angiosperm type. { Adapted from Fahn (1982)}